 Dr. Vaishali Sharma MD, says “The best part is that during the artificial insemination, the sperm used during the treatment is tested for any genetic disorder.
 This way, it reduces the chance of any disorder being transmitted to the child from a parent.”
 Artificial insemination is cheaper and comes with fewer complications.
 However, it may not be an option for people who have damaged reproductive tracts.
 Artificial insemination is also less participative, as it only allows one partner to participant in the process.

-Choice Of Sperm Donor
+Choice Of Sperm Donor For Lesbian Women

 For both IVF and artificial insemination, the choice of a sperm donor is essential.
 A lesbian couple usually has two options.